Shashwat-Akhilesh-Shukla/Shashwat-Akhilesh-Shukla/README.md

 Hey there!
 I'm Shashwat, an AI/ML engineer and quant enthusiast who thrives on building intelligent systems that push boundaries.
 Whether it’s training deep learning models, fine-tuning LLMs, designing reinforcement learning agents, or architecting financial AI systems, I live for solving high-stakes problems with code.

-My experience spans AI-driven finance, NLP, real-time systems, and quantitative modeling—and I’m constantly optimizing for performance, efficiency, and deployment at scale.
+My experience spans AI-driven finance, NLP, real-time systems, and quantitative modeling,and I’m constantly optimizing for performance, efficiency, and deployment at scale.
 You’ll often find me pushing the envelope with LLMs, reinforcement learning, stochastic processes, and high-frequency trading systems.

 Off the clock, I’m a strategist at heart—hooked on chess, F1, cricket, and the tactical mindset they demand.
 Always up for deep dives on AI, markets, or the future of intelligent systems.